 As we approach the new year.
-I would like to take a momemt to remember some of the fine actors who were a part of Hollywood’s Golden Age.
-These are a few of the exceptional stars that left us this year:
+I’d like to take a moment to remember fine actors who were a part of Hollywood’s Golden Age.
+These are a few exceptional stars that left us this year:

-James Whitmore - An Oscar nominee, and an absolute joy to watch in any genre of cinema.
-In fact, he received a nomination for an Academy Award in his first film, Battleground.
-He appeared in The Asphalt Jungle, Across The Wide Missouri, Kiss Me Kate, and was quite memorable in the horror film, Them!
-He was also nominated for Best Actor in Give ‘Em Hell Harry, a one-man retrospective of former President Truman.
-He appeared with Forgotten Hollywood Forgotten History actor Gloria Grahame in the musical Oklahoma.
+James Whitmore – An Oscar nominee, and absolute joy to watch in any genre of cinema.
+In fact, he did receive an Academy Award nod in his first film, Battleground.
+He appeared in The Asphalt Jungle, Kiss Me Kate, Across The Wide Missouri, and quite memorable in the horror film, Them!
+He was also nominated for Best Actor in Give ‘Em Hell Harry, a one-man retrospective of President Truman.
+James appeared with Forgotten Hollywood actress Gloria Grahame in Oklahoma.

 Until next time> “never forget”